fxru/blam-metadata/BLAMBundleRepository.md

 [Back to Top](#blam-bundle-repository) | [Back to BundleGeneralInfo](#bundlegeneralinfo)

 #### BundleRegionDisplayName
 **Description:** &#x1F4A5; The BundleRegionDisplayName element optionally contains the name of an administrative subdivision such as state, province, or any other culturally salient unit in the version recommended by the data producer.
 The data producer can decided which level of subdivision is relevant and will improve discoverability.
 Repositories should tread the name provided by this element as the primary location name when displaying the metadata in relation to this particular data set (e.g. collection or bundle).
 The repository may use alternative names provided by services such as GeoNames to improve discoverability and to enhance browsing and search experience.
 The repository may also translate the name into other languages if no RegionDisplayName value is given for a particular interface language.
-Data providers can provide RegionDisplayName values for multiple interface languages.
+Data producers can provide RegionDisplayName values for multiple interface languages.

 	Interface Facet:			yes, full text
 	User provided:				yes